ByunghweeLee-IU/llm-political-inference/README.md

  - This repository provides the source code necessary for reproducing the results presented in the paper.
 - The core implementation of experimental results is found in **`main_result.ipynb`**.

+## System requirements
+* Supported platforms: MacOS and Ubuntu (with Python 3.8)
+* See requirements.txt for a complete list of necessary libraries.

 ## Installation